Optimal Lower Bound on Eigenvector Overlaps for non-Hermitian Random Matrices: Proof of the main results

 In the very last relation we treated $\langle G(w) \mathring{A}^{{\bar w, w}}\rangle $ and $\langle G(\bar w) \mathring{A}^{{\bar w, w}}\rangle $ separately.
 In both cases we first used Lemma \ref{lem:regularbasic} to adjust the regularisation to $\mathring{A}^{{w, w}}$ and $\mathring{A}^{{\bar w, \bar w}}$, respectively, to match the new single-resolvent setup and then we applied the corresponding single-resolvent local law with regular observable (see Theorem~\ref{thm:singleGopt} below).

 Note that the most critical estimate concerns the last line of~\eqref{eq:correlator}, i.e.~the regular part for both observable matrices.
 The bound \eqref{eq:2Gbound} is obtained from a local law with \emph{two} resolvents and \emph{two} regular matrices, while the first and the middle terms in~\eqref{eq:correlator} can be understood already from an improved local law for \emph{one} resolvent and \emph{one} regular matrix (see Theorem~\ref{thm:singleGopt} below) after applying resolvent identities and adjusting the regularisation by Lemma \ref{lem:regularbasic}.
-Furthermore, observe that the sizes of the first three lines in~\eqref{eq:correlator} are sensitive to $w_1, w_2$ via the resolvent identities, for example
+Furthermore, observe that the sizes of the first three lines in~\eqref{eq:correlator} are sensitive to $w_1, w_2$ via the usual resolvent identity (see \eqref{eq:resolid} below) and the chiral symmetry \eqref{eq:chiral}, for example

 while the last line in~\eqref{eq:correlator} is typically order one.

 Summarizing, the singular parts of $\langle G(w_1) A_1 G(w_2) A_2\rangle$ can be explicitly computed (using single-resolvent local laws) as explicit functions of $w_1, w_2$, while the regular part remains of order one.
 A combination of our decomposition~\eqref{eq:reg A1A2}, the perturbation formulas from Lemma~\ref{lem:regularbasic}, and our single- and two-resolvent local laws together with their explicit deterministic terms from the subsequent Section~\ref{sec:prooflocallaw} provide an effective recipe to compute $\langle G(w_1) A_1 G(w_2) A_2\rangle$ with high precision in all cases.
 We refrain from formulating it as a comprehensive theorem due to the large number of cases.